funbox/api-blueprint/API Blueprint Specification.md

     + Body

 #### Description
-Specifies the message-body of a payload or message section.
+Specifies the message-body of a payload or message section or schema named type section.

 #### Example